svadilfare/codoc-python/docs/getting_started.rst

 Your first *view function*
 --------------------------
+You'll be creating what we call a *view function* now.
+This is a function that takes, as input, a graph that details the whole python codebase, and as output returns a new graph.
+This makes it possible for you to

 Inside the ``codoc_views`` folder, create a new python file, the name of which can be anything you choose.
 This file will include your first *view function*, which generates a view